Christmas tree recycling

 If you live on a street property

 Leave your real tree with the rest of your recycling on your property on your scheduled recycling day.
-We will collect it on your normal recycling collection day between Tuesday 3 January and Saturday 14 January 2023.
+Collection will be from Wednesday 27 December 2023 to Friday 12 January 2024.
 Or you can take it to one of the drop off recycling points in parks.

 If you live in an Islington Council estate

 If your estate does not have a lumber point, please put your tree with your estate recycling bins.
-We will collect on your normal recycling collection day between Tuesday 3 January and Saturday 14 January 2023.
+Collection will be from Wednesday 27 December 2023 to Friday 12 January 2024.

 If you live in a flat above a shop

-Leave your tree at your normal rubbish collection point on Wednesday 4 January for collection on Thursday 5 January 2023.
+Leave your tree at your normal rubbish collection point.

-If you live in a private/non-Islington Council housing block
+If you live in a private or non-Islington Council housing block

 Most artificial trees are made in China, with the dual environmental impact of being made from plastic, PVC and metal, and then shipped overseas.
 According to the Carbon Trust a two-metre artificial tree has a carbon footprint of around 40kg, more than ten times that of a real tree that is burned after Christmas.

-If you choose to buy an artificial tree, buy one that you will use year after year.
-An artificial tree used over multiple years (seven to 20 times depending on the tree), is better for the environment than buying a new, commercially grown tree every year.
+If you buy an artificial tree, choose one you will use every year for a long time.
+An artificial tree that you use for many years - from seven to 20 Christmases, depending on the tree - is better for the environment than buying a new, commercially-grown tree every year.

-If you no longer require your artificial Christmas tree you can:
+If you don't need your artificial Christmas tree, you can:

 How to recycle Christmas tree lights